 Learning doesn’t have to be limited to indoor classrooms and dusty desks!
 More often it’s hands-on experiences that leave a long-lasting impression of on a child’s mind.
 Children love to explore the natural world around them, which is why outdoor education activities are the perfect way to break the monotony and create fun new learning opportunities.

-Dr. Ruth Wilson’s upcoming book Learning Is in Bloom describes the joys of experimenting outside and using the natural world as a classroom.
-It’s full of fun outdoor art and outdoor math activities like the ones listed below.
-Keep a look out for this exciting new book and embrace the great outdoors!
+Dr. Ruth Wilson’s book Learning Is in Bloom describes the joys of experimenting outside and using the natural world as a classroom.
+It’s full of fun outdoor art and outdoor math activities, like the ones listed below, that will assist your classroom in embracing the great outdoors!

 Children will become familiar with the characteristics of natural plants and other outdoor objects